Zeutschler/cubedpandas/readme.md

 # CubedPandas
 A Python library for easy and fast multi-dimensional data analysis of Pandas DataFrames.

-Doing multi-dimensional data analysis with Pandas DataFrames can be cumbersome and slow.
+Doing multi-dimensional data analysis with Pandas DataFrames can be cumbersome and even slow.
-CubedPandas is a library that wraps a Pandas DataFrames into a multi-dimensional cube.
+CubedPandas is a library that wraps and provides a Pandas DataFrames as a multi-dimensional data cube.
 This allows for an intuitive multi-dimensional data analysis.
-If you are familiar with Pivot Tables in Excel, you will feel right at home with CubedPandas.
-And if you are familiar with OLAP cubes, you will appreciate the simplicity and speed of CubedPandas.
+If you are familiar with Pivot Tables in Excel or OLAP cubes, you will feel right at home with CubedPandas.

-To speed up the data analysis, CubedPandas uses caching and lazy evaluation.
-This means that the data is only aggregated when needed and the results are cached for future use.
+To speed up the data analysis, CubedPandas uses caching, lazy evaluation and uses Numpy for data aggregations.
-The speedup can be significant, up to 100x times, especially for large DataFrames.
+The speedup compared to a Pandas DataFrame can be significant, up to 10x or even 100x times, especially for larger DataFrames and repetitive access to certain dimension members.

+A cube schema can be defined to customize the cube and to provide additional information about the dimensions and measures.
+But it is not required, as CubedPandas can automatically infer the schema from the DataFrame: Numeric columns are treated as measures, and non-numeric columns are treated as dimensions.

+With a single line of code, you can create a cube from a Pandas DataFrame and start doing multi-dimensional data analysis: `cube = cubed(df)`.

 CubedPandas is still in the early stages of development.
 The goal is to provide a simple and fast way to do multi-dimensional data analysis with Pandas DataFrames.